beginning of content

 The symptoms of non-Hodgkin lymphoma depend on where the tumour is growing.
 They may include:

-Other symptoms depend on the location of the lymphoma:
+Other symptoms depend on where the lymphoma is:

 Any of these symptoms can be due to other conditions and don't necessarily mean your child has non-Hodgkin lymphoma.

-If you are worried about your child’s symptoms, you should see your doctor.
+If you are worried about your child's symptoms, take them to see a doctor.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.